Skip to content ↓

 We use restorative practice to resolve conflicts or friendship issues.
 Children are encouraged to talk with their peers about their feelings so that others can understand the consequences of actions.
 Often, older children lead discussions and support younger pupils.
 As a result, we believe that our pupils are kind, confident and caring young people who display excellent skills of empathy, understanding and compassion to their peers.

-Our Educational Quality Inspection in January 2022 by the Independent Schools Inspectorate (ISI) highlighted the quality of the pupils' personal development:
+Our Inspection in February 2025 by the Independent Schools Inspectorate (ISI) highlighted the quality of the pupils' personal development:

 “Each member of our community knows that mental health is just as important as physical health, and they know how to access help should they need it from the wide range of pastoral resources available to them.
 We provide caring, specialist support at every crossroad and aim to equip each child with a well-being ‘toolkit’ so they can draw on skills of resilience, collaboration and self-belief wherever life may take them.”